Henry Morton Stanley: Stanley as Leopold's agent

-In 1879, Stanley left for Africa for his first mission under Leopold's orders.
-King Leopold II gave Stanley clear instructions: "It is not about Belgian colonies.
+In 1879, Stanley left for Africa for his first mission, ostensibly working for the Comité d'études du Haut-Congo, under Leopold's orders.
+King Leopold gave Stanley clear instructions: "It is not about Belgian colonies.
 It is about establishing a new state that is as large as possible and about its governance.
 It should be clear that in this project there can be no question of granting the Negroes the slightest form of political power.
 That would be ridiculous.
 The whites, who lead the posts, have all the power."

 Stanley described in writings his dismay with the terrible scenes taking place in Congo.
-At the same time, his 'findings' conveyed an idea that the dark continent must submit, willingly or otherwise.
+At the same time, his "findings" conveyed an idea that the Dark Continent must submit, willingly or otherwise.
 Stanley's writings show that he, too, held this view.
 "Only by proving that we are superior to the savages, not only through our power to kill them but through our entire way of life, can we control them as they are now, in their present stage; it is necessary for their own well-being, even more than ours."

 Unexpectedly, France had sent its own expedition to the Congo Basin.
 Pierre Savorgnan de Brazza had undermined Stanley's mission by concluding contracts himself with native heads of state.
 The creation of a station that would later be called Brazzaville could not be prevented.
-King Leopold was furious writing angrily to Strauch: "The terms of the treaties Stanley has made with native chiefs do not satisfy me.
+Leopold was furious, writing angrily to Strauch: "The terms of the treaties Stanley has made with native chiefs do not satisfy me.
 There must at least be an added article to the effect that they delegate to us their sovereign rights ... the treaties must be as brief as possible and in a couple of articles must grant us everything."

-Since everything in Central Africa was about the balance of power between the superpowers, Leopold thought about his next moves and sent an envoy to Berlin to press for a conference.
+Since everything in Central Africa was about the balance of power between the Great Powers, Leopold considered his next moves and sent an envoy to Berlin to press for a conference.
 Leopold wanted the International Association of the Congo boundaries drawn by Stanley to be officially confirmed, thus giving the Association an official status.